+The Board of Directors recommends that Shareholders vote FOR the resolution to set the number of directors at seven (7).
 The shares represented by proxy will be voted FOR the resolution to set the number of directors at seven (7), unless the Shareholder has specified in the Shareholder's proxy that the Shareholder's Common Shares are to be voted against the resolution.